 - a.
-Coordinate with the Department of Health and Human Services (DHHS) Division of Health Service Regulation, Radiation Protection Section in identifying hazardous waste, transporters, treaters, and storage and disposal facilities for the proper identification, handling, procedures, and other management alternatives for emergency spills. - b.
-Provide liaison with local health departments (with solid waste responsibilities) for regulating storage sites for hazardous compliance materials. - c.
+Coordinate with the Department of Health and Human Services (DHHS) Division of Health Service Regulation, Radiation Protection Section in identifying hazardous waste, transporters, treaters, and storage and disposal facilities for the proper identification, handling, procedures, and other management alternatives for emergency releases. - b.
+Provide a liaison with local health departments (with solid waste responsibilities) for regulating storage sites for hazardous compliance materials. - c.
 Provide regulating evaluation of temporary storage sites for hazardous waste prior to the emergency. - d.
-Dispatch state or regional personnel to the State EOC and to the incident site when applicable when directed.

-- e.
-Provide for technical assistance in determining if certain spills are hazardous waste. - f.
-Assist responsible party by providing technical assistance on packing containers, labels, and other required standards for transporting hazardous waste. - g.
-Assist responsible party in identifying hazardous waste, transporters, treaters, and storage and disposal facilities for proper identification, handling procedures and other management alternatives for emergency spills. - h.
+Dispatch state or regional personnel to the State EOC and to the incident site when applicable and directed. - e.
+Provide for technical assistance in determining if certain releases are hazardous waste. - f.
+Assist the RP by providing technical assistance on packing containers, labels, and other required standards for transporting hazardous waste. - g.
+Assist RP in identifying hazardous waste, transporters, treaters, and storage and disposal facilities for proper identification, handling procedures and other management alternatives for emergency releases. - h.
 Make any submitted contingency plan from any hazardous waste storage treatment or disposal facility available for emergency response. - i.
-Issue emergency permits for required hazardous waste management activities associated with the clean-up, treatment or disposal of hazardous waste spills. - j.
-Coordinate with the DHHS Division of Public Health (DPH) and U.S. Center for Disease Control (CDC) to evaluate the public health impact of spills or other emergency management activity where there is a probability of significant public health impact.
+Issue emergency permits for required hazardous waste management activities associated with the clean-up, treatment or disposal of hazardous waste releases. - j.
+Coordinate with the DHHS Division of Public Health (DPH) and U.S. Center for Disease Control and Prevention (CDC) to evaluate the public health impact of releases or other emergency management activity where there is a probability of significant public health impact.